 Apple getting rid of the home button on the iPad Mini allows the device to be smaller than its predecessor while giving you a bigger screen; the previous generation had a 7.9-inch display.
-With this device, you’re getting an excellent iPad experience that brings all the benefits of iPad Air to this smaller form factor.
-You’re getting USB-C, Apple Pencil 2 support, and a new variety of color options previously not available.
+With this device, you’re getting an excellent iPad experience that brings iPad Air’s benefits to this smaller form factor.
+You’re getting USB-C, Apple Pencil 2 support, and a new variety of color options previously unavailable.

 On top of that, the iPad Mini brings upgrades even the iPad Air currently doesn’t have; this includes Apple’s latest A15 chipset, 5G connectivity on the cellular models, and a new ultrawide front-facing camera that supports CenterStage.

 All in all, we recommend the iPad Mini to anyone looking to get a portable device that gives you the benefits of having a bigger tablet-sized screen without the bulk.
 It is excellent for reading eBooks, taking notes, watching movies, and playing games.